sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 Then, this is a long list of values that I would assume that you would make a variable of so that you can use this with other similar buttons, right?
 So the process goes as follows ... see selector > see mixin > see variable.
 Search for variable > search for mixin > compare argument list > update and hope you got it right.
 What usually happens was, "Oh crap, I wanted to update the 4th value, not the 5th!"

-Now sure about you, but this is annoyed me for years.
+Not sure about you, but this has annoyed me for years.

 ## The "options" way